 Women also tend to start saving later in life, at age 27.
 Men, on the other hand, start the process when they are 26 years old, on average.

-14. The vast majority of Americans put their trust into 401(k) plans when it comes to their retirement saving account.
+19. 54% of Americans put their trust into 401(k) plans when it comes to their retirement saving account.

 These two plans are preferred due to one more reason.
-You can opt for the traditional option, and bear no taxes on the amount of money put into the account, or you can pick the Roth option, which is vice versa — meaning, the money you withdraw is tax-free.
+You can opt for the traditional option and bear no taxes on the amount of money put into the account.

+Likewise, you can pick the Roth option, which is vice versa — meaning the money you withdraw is tax-free.
 The downsides?
 The amount of money you can put into these two accounts is limited.

 Baby Boomers Retirement Statistics

-16. An average 65–74-year-old spends about $55,000 on living expenses per annum.
+21. An average 65–74-year-old spends about $55,000 on living expenses per annum.

 Baby Boomers do live in a fantasy world sometimes, as 60% of them believe they are perfectly capable of living comfortably with less than $55,000.

 Only 16% are willing to admit their lifestyle requires between $55,000 to $75,000 per year in order to be fully satisfied.